replicatedhq/replicated-docs/docs/intro-replicated.md

 ### Test

-Rapidly provision ephemeral Kubernetes clusters using the Replicated compatibility matrix.
+Use the Replicated compatibility matrix to rapidly provision ephemeral Kubernetes clusters for developing, testing, and troubleshooting.
 Incorportate the compatibility matrix into your existing continuous integration and continuous delivery (CI/CD) workflows to install and test each release of your application in a variety of customer-representative environments before you share the release with customers.

 See [About the Compatibility Matrix](/vendor/testing-about).